In race for monkeypox vaccines, experts see repeat of COVID

 “The African countries dealing with monkeypox outbreaks for decades have been relegated to a footnote in conversations about the global response,” Titanji said.

-Scientists say that unlike campaigns to stop COVID-19, mass vaccination against monkeypox won’t be necessary.
-They think targeted use of the available doses, along with other measures, could shut down the expanding epidemics recently designated by the World Health Organization as a global emergency.
+Scientists say that, unlike campaigns to stop COVID-19, mass vaccinations against monkeypox won’t be necessary.
+They think targeted use of the available doses, along with other measures, could shut down the expanding epidemics that were recently designated by the World Health Organization as a global health emergency.

 On Thursday, the Africa Centers for Disease Control and Prevention called for the continent to be prioritized for vaccines, saying it was again being left behind.